The much-awaited article on the Art of the Buffer.

 This state of intuitive eating is the ‘holy grail’, but it can take years of trial and error, education, and familiarising yourself with strategies such as tracking, guestimating and buffering.

-In part one, we discussed the art of perfecting the guess, which links very closely to learning how to buffer correctly, so if you haven’t read that article, we’d recommend you do so before continuing.
+, we discussed the art of perfecting the guess, which links very closely to learning how to buffer correctly, so if you haven’t read that article, we’d recommend you do so before continuing.

 In part two, we’re going to arm you with the right information you need to make the best decision around any type of social event, unplanned meal and most importantly, meals that are hard to track via an app, such as when visiting family.